ni/nimble/specs/labels-and-localization/README.md

 - Add an `IStringLocalizer` property to the `NimbleThemeProvider` Razor component, and codegen the `Label*` properties to use it if it's set.
 This would improve the process of telling Nimble about the localized resources, but wouldn't change the process of manually copying the resx to start with.
 - Define an MSBuild task that copies the resx file, similar to what's outlined in [this GitHub comment](https://github.com/ni/nimble/issues/558#issuecomment-1129279985).
 Not much better / still a manual process.

-## Open Issues

-- Naming
-   - Do we like having `i18n` in the element names, or should we pick something else?
-Once camel-cased it also looks strange, i.e. `NimbleI18nCore.razor`